Philipbear/ms1_id/README.md

     python ms1id_msi.py --project_dir msi --libs data/gnps.pkl data/gnps_k10.pkl
     ```
   - For more options, run `python ms1id_lcms.py --help` or `python ms1id_msi.py --help`.
+- Output files will be in the project directory.
+MS1 annotations can be accessed from:
+  - LC/MS data: `aligned_feature_table.tsv`
+  - MS imaging data: `ms1_id_annotations_derep.tsv`

+Expected runtime is < 1 min for a single LC-MS file and < 5 min for a single MS imaging dataset.

-Indexed libraries are needed for the workflow.
+Note: Indexed libraries are needed for the workflow.
 You can download the indexed GNPS library [here](https://github.com/Philipbear/ms1_id/releases/tag/v0.0.1).
 To build your own indexed library, run `index_library.py`.

 ## Citation